Dirac series for $E_{6(-14)}$: Examples

-Let us keep the notation for $G(\bbR):=E_{6(-14)}$ as in Section \ref{sec-structure}.
+Let us keep the notation for $G:=E_{6(-14)}$ as in Section \ref{sec-structure}.
 Then $\frq:=\frk+\frp^+$ is a maximal $\theta$-stable parabolic subalgebra of $\frg$.
-Let $E_{\mu}$ be the $K(\bbR)$-type with highest weight $\mu\in\frt_f^*$.
+Let $E_{\mu}$ be the $K$-type with highest weight $\mu\in\frt_f^*$.
 Form the generalized Verma module

 Let $L(\mu)$ denote the irreducible quotient of $N(\mu)$.
 Those unitarizable $L(\mu)$ are called (irreducible) \emph{unitary highest weight modules}.
-They were classified in \cite{EHW}, and were known to have nonvanishing Dirac cohomology \cite{Ko}.
-Moreover, the Dirac cohomology of them can be explicitly computed via Theorem 2.2 of \cite {E} and Theorem 7.11 of \cite{HPR}.
+They were classified in \cite{EHW, Ja}, and were known to have non-vanishing Dirac cohomology \cite{HPP}.
+Moreover, the Dirac cohomology of them can be computed via Theorem 2.2 of \cite {E} and Theorem 7.11 of \cite{HPR}.

 As examples, let us recall a family of unitary highest weight modules from Corollary 12.6 \cite{EHW}.
 Put